manfredsteyer/2019_08_26/tddd_en.md

 domain   | Contains those parts of the domain model that are used by the frontend | flight, passenger
 util | Include general utility functions | formatDate

 This complete architectural matrix is initially overwhelming.
-But after review, developers all agree that the code organization facilitates code reuse and future features.
+But after review, almost all developers I've consulted agreed that the code organization facilitates code reuse and future features.

+Regarding the shared part, one can see the following two characteristics:

 *  As the grayed-out blocks indicate, most ``util`` libraries are in the ``shared`` area, especially as aspects such as authentication or logging are used across systems.
 The same applies to general UI libraries that ensure a system-wide look and feel.
 * UI features contained in the `shared` library are usually global UI, custom UI component libraries, etc.

 The use case specific ``feature`` libraries and the domain-specific domain libraries, however, are not in the shared area.

-> Feature UI should be partitioned within each domain feature UI library.
-Sharing feature UIs can lead to shared responsibilities, more coordination effort, and breaking changes, it should be handled sparingly.
+> Feature related code should be placed within its domain.
+Sharing such code can lead to shared responsibilities, more coordination effort, and breaking changes.
+Hence, it should only be shared sparingly.

 ## Isolate the Domain